wibiclint/kiji-schema/kiji-schema/cassandra_notes.md

 - Update copyrights, check for any stale HBase comments
 - Add super-unstable annotations to this API.  :)
 - Remove / sanitize the huge number of LOG.info messages.

-### Prepared CQL statements:

-- Update any class that calls `Session#execute` to use a prepared query.

 ### Testing and error messages